 When I viewed the scans I wasn’t immediately blown away by the results.
 Some shots popped out at me, others just didn’t move me in ways that other film does.
 In all fairness, it was probably my mood at the time.
 I love high contrast black and white and sometimes forget that not all film will produce those kinds of results straight off the bat.

 In the months that have followed this roll, I’ve since come to really love this film.
 Take a look below.

 On closer (less grumpy) inspection, I actually found myself very happy with the results.
 The minimal light and shade in the background of the first image is rendered in a very pleasing way and the foreground detail, especially the fauna retains a lot of detail.

-Flat light never does film any favors (the second image above).
-That said, the subject in this case provided the perfect counterpoint.
+Flat light never does film any favours (the second image above).
+That said, the subject, in this case, provided the perfect counterpoint.
 The bland background helps highlight the mirror-like properties of the car out.
 In addition, the car’s front-right headlamp and the reflections on the bodywork (especially on the lower right) really show the detail this film is able to produce.

 Personally, things get much, much better when this film is pushed on a sunny day.
 Read on for more.

 This film stock is very easy to recommend and thanks to Maco Direct (Germany) and eBay, relatively easy to procure at a reasonable price.
 Whilst it doesn’t have the latitude of films such as Kodak Tri-X or Fuji Acros 100, it becomes a total monster when pushed just a single stop, exuding contrast and maintaining fine grain.
 Let’s go over the highlights: